semanticpy/owlreadyL/README.rst

 ****************

 * Support for VALUES in SPARQL
-* STATIC optimization keyword extension to SPARQL
+* Add STATIC optimization keyword extension to SPARQL

 Links